View important information regarding your rights and protections as an Essence Healthcare member.

 At any time during the grievance or appeal process, you may authorize a representative to assist you in the process.
 We must receive an authorization, in writing, from you to designate a representative.
-You can contact our customer service department for additional information about designating a representative.
-Click here for the form to appoint a representative to act on your behalf.
+You may contact our customer service department for additional information about designating a representative.
+Download the Appointment of Representative form to act on your behalf:

-Click here to file a grievance or complaint on the Medicare.gov website.
+You may file a grievance or complaint online using the Medicare.gov Medicare Complaint Form*.

-- Paper-Based Form – Request for Medicare Prescription Drug Coverage Redetermination From
+- Paper-Based Form — Medicare Prescription Drug Coverage Redetermination Request

-- Secure Online Form – Request for Medicare Prescription Drug Coverage Redetermination Form
+- Secure Online Form — Medicare Prescription Drug Coverage Redetermination Request (Member Log-in Required)

 - HIPAA Authorization Form

 To obtain information about the aggregate number of grievances, appeals and exceptions filed with Essence Healthcare or for process or status questions, please contact us.

 As a Medicare beneficiary, you have certain rights to help protect you.
 You can read more about your rights and responsibilities as a member of Essence Healthcare in the Evidence of Coverage.
 You can also contact Medicare by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users should call 1-877-486-2048.
 You can call 24 hours a day, seven days a week.
 You can also visit the Medicare website at www.medicare.gov.
 Following is a summary of our member’s rights and protections.

 All Medicare Advantage plans agree to stay in the program for a full year at a time.
 Each year, the plans decide whether to continue for another year.
 Even if a Medicare Advantage plan leaves the program, you will not lose Medicare coverage.
 If a plan decides not to continue in the program, it must send you a letter at least 90 days before your coverage will end.
 The letter will explain your options for Medicare coverage in your area.